mikepred/MAP/memory-bank/activeContext.md

 ## Next Steps

-1.  **Implement Module 3C (Text Processing Pipeline) in `text_analyzer/analyzer.py`.**
+1.  **Implement Module 3D (Analysis & Display Functions) in `text_analyzer/analyzer.py`.**
-    *   This involves adding functions for text cleaning, tokenization, and basic analysis.
+    *   This involves adding functions for advanced statistical analysis, professional results formatting, and user-friendly display.
-2. Proceed with Module 3D and 3E sequentially, branching from `develop` for each.
+2. Proceed with Module 3E sequentially, branching from `develop` for each.
 3. Consider enhancements from Module 4 of the lesson plan after the basic pipeline (Modules 3A-3E) is functional and tested.
 4. Update `progress.md` and `activeContext.md` to reflect the current state of the project as each module is completed.
 5. Commit and push memory bank updates to the current branch.